-This study is not designed to be a "how to" manual of what to do for worship.
-It does, however, address the function needed for worship and how this function is embodied and thus enacted.
-This is the theological approach I take in this study because theology by its nature is inseparable from function, and they should be indistinguishable, though this is not the prevailing approach in the theological academy.
-What emerges then in this study and hopefully unfolds clearly in the following will challenge our theological assumptions, most notably our theological anthropology, and our basic assumptions of the gospel, along with various other assumptions about worship.
-This may make you uncomfortable, perhaps even confront you, and will likely be more than you bargained for in a theology.
-Yet, if you have a serious interest and concern for worship, and what serious Christian should not, then I encourage you to hang in with the pages below.
+This study is not designed to be a “how to” manual of what to do for worship.
+Rather, in it we address what matters most to God about worship, with a focus on how we function in relational terms.
+This is the theological approach I take in this study because our theology by its nature is inseparable from our function, and they should be congruent, though this is not the prevailing approach in the theological academy.
+What unfolds then in this study will, I hope and pray, challenge our theological assumptions, most notably our theological anthropology, and our basic assumptions of the gospel, along with certain assumptions about worship.
+This may make you uncomfortable, perhaps even confront you, and will likely be more than you bargained for in a theology of worship.
+Yet, if you have a serious interest in and concern for worship, and what serious Christian should not, then I encourage you to hang in with the pages below.
 I trust and pray that you will not be disappointed.

-The theology of worship unfolding in the study approaches worship with the following perspective in relational terms, not referential terms:
+The theology of worship unfolding in the study approaches worship with the following perspective to be embraced in relational terms, not referential terms:

 Worship is the integrating focus and the integral relational convergence of our (both individual and corporate) reciprocal relational response and vulnerable involvement in relationship together with the whole of God—nothing less and no substitutes.

 This relational dynamic involves ‘singing’, that signifies in this study more than singing but the integrating relational dynamic of life as God’s very own daughters and sons.

 By necessity, this relational dynamic requires ongoing relational involvement with the Spirit, whom I have engaged both in and for this study.
 One experience I’ve had during this time notably illustrates the Spirit’s relational work in taking me further and deeper in relationship together with God.